 Numb or tingling feet

 You may find that numbness and tingling go hand-in-hand (or, more appropriately, foot-in-foot) with having cold feet.
-When blood and oxygen in your feet are called for duty in another part of your body, your feet can start feeling like they’re on pins-and-needles or like they’re asleep.
+Keep in mind that muscle tingling from stretching is normal.
+But when blood and oxygen in your feet are called for duty in another part of your body, your feet can start feeling like they’re on pins-and-needles or like they’re asleep.
 To wake those babies up, Dr. Sutera says you should “do some gentle massage and stretches to your feet and legs.”
 And, if you can bear it, stand up and walk around, stretching those tingles out of your feet as you go.

 Decreased flexibility and discomfort in your feet